-Martin has a Master’s in Orchestral Conducting from McGill University, and a Bachelor’s in Cello from Memorial University.
-He has studied conducting with Alexis Hauser, Bernhard Gueller, Boris Brott, Michael Jinbo, and in workshops with Kenneth Kiesler, Gustav Meier, Jorma Panula, and Johannes Schlaefli.
+Martin has a Master’s in Orchestral Conducting from McGill, a Bachelor’s in Cello from Memorial, and has studied conducting with Alexis Hauser, Bernhard Gueller, Boris Brott, Michael Jinbo, Kenneth Kiesler, Gustav Meier, Jorma Panula, and Johannes Schlaefli.
 Martin’s conducting activities have been generously supported by the Canada Council for the Arts.
-Born on Cape Breton Island, Nova Scotia, Martin is the youngest of twelve children and his training began at age six.
-Martin has a diverse musical background with a strong Celtic music tradition in his heritage and has toured and performed Celtic music extensively with members of his family throughout Europe and North America.
+Cape Breton born, Martin is the youngest of twelve children and has a diverse musical background with a strong Celtic music tradition including extensive touring and performing with members of his family throughout Europe and North America.